JuMakhmutova/todo-app/README.md

 ## Features

-- Add a new to-do item: Easily add tasks to the list.
+- Add new tasks to the list.
-- Delete an existing to-do item: Remove tasks that are no longer needed.
+- Remove an existing tasks
-- Edit an existing to-do item: Modify any task with new information.
+- Modify any task with new information

 ## Technologies

 - React
 - TypeScript
 - Vite
-- Jest
+- Vitest
 - React Testing Library

+## Installation

+To get started with the project

+1. Install the dependencies:
+   `npm install`
+2. Start the development server:
+   `npm run dev`
+3. Run tests:
+   `npm run test`

+The application will be available at http://localhost:5174/

+!!
+Node version 20.9.0